Updated on September 12th, 2024 by Felix Martinez

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

 However, Gladstone Commercial’s dividend is far from guaranteed.
-Its payout ratio is almost 100%, leaving little room for error when it comes to maintaining the dividend.
+Its payout ratio is almost 100%, leaving little room for error in maintaining the dividend.

 This article will discuss the trust’s business model and financial performance, and why its dividend may be riskier than meets the eye.